theobald-software/theobald-software.github.io/content/_en/yunio/transactions.md

 ---

 With the *Transaction* component, SAP transactions can be accessed, configured and parameterized for automation.<br>
-The integration type *Transaction* is currently marked as “experimental” and is not fully functional.
+The integration type *Transaction* is currently marked as “Preview” and is not fully functional.
 Future versions will work with any SAP transaction code.

 ### Prerequisites

-- The SAP connection asigned to a transaction service must use an SAP dialog user.
+The SAP connection asigned to a transaction service must use an SAP dialog user.
-If necessary create a new connection.
-- Log off the SAP GUI.<br>
-When running transactions, a connection to your SAP system is established using the credentials in your connection settings.
-It is not possible to run multiple instances of SAP with the same user in parallel with yunIO.

 {: .box-tip }
 **Tip:** The transaction feature offers the same functionality as the SAP GUI.